PhirePhly/aprs-time-srvr/README.md

 To request a timestamp from the APRS Time Server, send an APRS message to the alias TIME with one of the following commands:
-* ISO - Request the current time formatted in accordance with ISO8601/RFC3339
+* TIME - Request the current time formatted in accordance with ISO8601/RFC3339
 * UNIX - Request the current time as the number of seconds since Unix Epoch
 * APPROX [FORMAT] - Dither the returned timestamp by a random value in the range of [-5,5] minutes from the current actual time.
-This can be useful when large fleets of stations are configured to perform the same action at identical clock times but it isn't actually desirable to have them syncronized.
+This can be useful when large fleets of stations share identical configurations to perform the same action at identical clock times but it isn't actually desirable to have them syncronized.

 Points to note:
 * Timestamps will never be expressed to higher resolution than whole seconds.